IPGP/webobs/index.md

 <a name="environment"></a>
 ## Environment
 WebObs server can run on most Linux systems.
-It has been succesfully installed/tested on Linux Debian 12, and older versions of Ubuntu.
+It has been succesfully installed/tested on Linux Debian 12, Ubuntu 22.04 LTS and older versions.
+Presently, the Matlab runtime is not compatible with newer versions due to libncurse5 dependency.

 <a name="latest"></a>
 ## Download the latest release